ns96/leaflet-challenge/README.md

-# leaflet-challenge
+# Leaflet Challenge
-Using LeafLet to Visualize USGS Earthquake Data
+Using the Leaflet Javascript Library to Visualize USGS Earthquake Data